 In vitro fertilization (IVF)

-During IVF, mature eggs are collected (retrieved) from ovaries and fertilized by sperm in a lab.
-Then the fertilized egg (embryo) or eggs (embryos) are transferred to a uterus.
-One full cycle of IVF takes about three weeks.
+During in vitro fertilization, mature eggs are collected from ovaries and fertilized by sperm in a lab.
+Then a procedure is done to place one or more of the fertilized eggs, called embryos, in a uterus, which is where babies develop.
+One full cycle of IVF takes about 2 to 3 weeks.
 Sometimes these steps are split into different parts and the process can take longer.

 Your chances of having a healthy baby using IVF depend on many factors, such as your age and the cause of infertility.
-In addition, IVF can be time-consuming, expensive and invasive.
-If more than one embryo is transferred to the uterus, IVF can result in a pregnancy with more than one fetus (multiple pregnancy).
+What's more, IVF involves getting procedures that can be time-consuming, expensive and invasive.
+If more than one embryo is placed in the uterus, it can result in a pregnancy with more than one baby.
+This is called a multiple pregnancy.

-Your doctor can help you understand how IVF works, the potential risks and whether this method of treating infertility is right for you.
+Your health care team can help you understand how IVF works, what the risks are and whether it's right for you.

 Why it's done

 In vitro fertilization is a treatment for infertility or genetic problems.
 Before you have IVF to treat infertility, you and your partner might be able to try other treatment options that involve fewer or no procedures that enter the body.
 For example, fertility drugs can help the ovaries make more eggs.
 And a procedure called intrauterine insemination places sperm directly in the uterus near the time when an ovary releases an egg, called ovulation.